AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline.md

 ---
 # Create and manage baselines from Map console {#id223MB0ZF043}

 The Baseline feature allows you to create a version of your topics and assets that can then be used for publishing or translation.
 For example, if your DITA map has `topicA` and `imageA`, you can create a Baseline to use the 3rd version of `topicA`, but the 4th version of `ImageA`.
-Once you have a Baseline in place, you can publish or translate topics of different versions with a single click.
+Once you have a Baseline in place, you can publish or translate topics of different versions in a single step.

 Selecting a Baseline is optional for output presets and a DITA map can have more than one Baseline.
 However, each output preset within a DITA map can be associated with only a single Baseline.
 If no Baseline is specified at the time of publishing, then the output is published using the latest version of the content.